-The subcommittees and task forces are organized into four general groups: Group 1 - Administration, chaired by Dr. Tom Creasey; Group 2 - Uninterrupted Flow, chaired by Mr. Loren Bloomberg; Group 3 - Interrupted Flow, chaired by Mr. Bob Bryson; Group 4 - Cross-Cutting Issues, chaired by Mr. Martin Guttenplan; and miscellaneous task forces.
+The subcommittees and task forces are organized into four general groups: Group 1 - Administration, chaired by Dr. Tom Creasey; Group 2 - Uninterrupted Flow, chaired by Mr. Loren Bloomberg; Group 3 - Interrupted Flow, chaired by Mr. Bob Bryson; and Group 4 - Cross-Cutting Issues, chaired by Mr. Paul Ryus.

 The Highway Capacity and Quality of Service committee is one of the oldest and most active of all TRB committees.
 Originally founded in 1944 the volunteer committee membership has delivered 4 major revisions to the Highway Capacity Manual.

 As part of the Millenium paper series commissioned by TRB, the Committee prepared a summary of it's past, present, and future activities.